-Gain on disposals of PP&E for the three months and year ended December 31, 2019 was \$nil and \$2.2 million, respectively, compared to \$0.2 million and \$108.6 million for the comparable periods in 2018.

-The decrease in gain on disposals of PP&E for the year ended December 31, 2019 was primarily due to a higher gain realized in connection with the disposal of a property in the second quarter of 2018 which is being refunded to customers.
+Gain on disposals of PP&E for the three months and year ended December 31, 2020 were \$nil compared to \$nil and \$2.2 million for the comparable periods in 2019.
+The decrease in gain on disposals of PP&E for the year ended December 31, 2020 was primarily due to higher gain realized in connection with the disposal of a property in the second quarter of 2019.